slopezpereyra/EEGToolkit.jl/docs/src/index.md

 paper.  *Efficiency* means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in minutes or less.

-*Transparency* affects primarily spectral analysis.
+*Transparency* affects primarily spectral analysis (PSA).
 Most packages (e.g. the `gsignal` package in R) do not report how power spectrum analysis is done.
-Power spectral analysis is not standardized and may be computed in several many ways.
-This difficults comparing and testing results.
-This package reports the formula used for PSD estimation and incorporates features to extract such details from any `PSD` object.
+Proprietary software is even less clear.
+This, combined with the fact that PSA is not standardized and may be computed in several many ways, makes it very difficult to compare and rest results.

-Lastly, this

 ## Package Features
 - Loading and processing EEG data